brndnmtthws/rust-action-cargo-binstall/README.md

-This is useful for installing tools such as [Tarpaulin](https://github.com/xd009642/tarpaulin), [sccache](https://github.com/mozilla/sccache), or any other Rust package that's supported by `cargo-binstall` in your GitHub Actions.
+This is useful for installing tools such as [Tarpaulin](https://github.com/xd009642/tarpaulin), [sccache](https://github.com/mozilla/sccache), or any other Rust package that's supported by `cargo binstall` in your GitHub Actions.

 You can use this action in your workflow directly, or use the [all-in-one action](https://github.com/brndnmtthws/rust-action) for all your Rust CI needs.